How Advising Works

 Undergraduate Anthropology Advisor

 The Undergraduate Program Advisor is Professor Tiffany Terneny.
 She can answer questions related to major and minor requirements, transfer issues, the honors program, and graduation.
-Professor Terneny can be reached by calling 303-315-7333, or by e-mail at email@example.com.
+Advising for Anthropology Undergraduates is vía appointment on Zoom.
+Please contact Dr. Terneny at firstname.lastname@example.org to set up an appointment.

 When Should You Meet With an Advisor?